almosr/android-svg-code-render/README.md

 The rendering code increases the size of the executable significantly, sometimes extremely.
 It might mean that your app runs slowly in general because the code base is significantly larger and the execution runs out of the buffer too often.
 (Although, this is more likely just a theoretical problem, I have not experienced such issues.)

-Compiling of your codebase will be much slower, the compiler must chew through all the vector rendering classes.
+Compiling of your code base will be much slower, the compiler must chew through all the vector rendering classes.
 Dexing will slow down too.
+There is a workaround I have figured out for this issue: you can put all the rendering classes into a separate library (or into a module in Android Studio/Gradle) and include it in pre-compiled form.
+This won't slow down the app compiling every time.

 If you want to update the vector files then it is pretty much not possible without updating the app binary itself.
 While using SVG files you can implement a downloading process and replace the files even one-by-one whenever you want to.

 As it seems the generated code increases the size of the APK file more than the original SVG files.
-I haven't done any scientific experiments on this issue and it probably depends on the actual file content too, so this is just a mere warning.
+I haven't done any scientific experiments or benchmarking on this issue and it probably depends on the actual file content too, so this is just a mere warning.

 ## Unresolved issues